Last Updated on April 1, 2023

 The shoreline in Cancun has a steep drop-off, which can be a surprise to unsuspecting swimmers.
 The waters can also be rather choppy, with large waves and oftentimes a strong current.
 Be sure to keep an eye out for red or yellow flags, indicating the level of swimming safety.

 On the northern end of the hotel zone is where you’ll find calmer waters, perfect for swimming with kids and less experienced swimmers.

 Some of the most popular beaches in Cancun include Playa Gaviota Azul Beach and Playa Delfines.
 Playa Gaviota Azul is definitely where you want to head for calmer waters, whereas Playa Delfines is a great option if your hotel doesn’t have its own beach.
 The beach at Le Blanc Cancun is one of our favorites!

 Similar to the beaches in Cancun, Tulum’s beaches also boast white sands and turquoise waters.
-The water is slightly more pale in color, not that it matters – they are every bit as beautiful.
 A bit more raw and wild, nestled adjacent to the jungle, Tulum’s beaches also offer calmer waters.
 The shoreline isn’t nearly as steep, meaning you can wade into the water quite far without going in too deep.

 Occasionally the gentle breezes may make the water appear choppy, but the riptide is comparatively nonexistent.
 The waves in Tulum are much more mild than those in Cancun.